freshy969/SuperDev/README.md

 - Page Highlight - Highlight Page Elements With Different Colors
 - Move Element - Move Any Element Within The Page
 - Delete Element - Delete Any Element From The Page
-- Export Element - Export HTML + CSS of Any Page Element
+- Export Element - Export HTML + Used CSS of Any Page Element
 - Clear All Cache - Clear Cache/Cookie/LocalStorage
 ```